 If you have an interest in the potentially haunted history of New Orleans, you may want to think about taking one of our pay-what-you-wish ghost tours.

 It covers the often disturbing tales behind locations such as the Hotel Monteleone and Pirates Alley.

 In addition to this service, there are also cemetery tours that you can take at night.
 This is a great opportunity for an even creepier experience in New Orleans.

-For those who aren’t interested in the haunted history of the Big Easy, there are also pub crawls you can enjoy after dark which cover some of the best bars in the city and the best drinks they have to offer.
+For those who aren’t interested in the haunted history of the Big Easy, there are also pub crawls you can enjoy after dark which covers some of the best bars in the city and the best drinks they have to offer.